 No one wants to wait until retirement to see the world.

-Lauren and I have traveled to 6 different countries in the last two and a half years of blogging: Peru, Costa Rica, Mexico, Portugal, Nicaragua, and Bali
+We traveled to 6 different countries in the first two and a half that we started our blog: Peru, Costa Rica, Mexico, Portugal, Nicaragua, and Bali

 During this time, we were still working and making money with our blog.
 But we were able to while WHILE we traveled and take time off for fun activities whenever we wanted to.

 But here’s the really crazy part…